What Is Your Case Worth? Personal Injury Settlement Calculator

 Estimating Your Damages

-A free settlement calculator can estimate your total damages based on your economic damages.
-Greater economic damages, particularly past and future medical expenses, usually imply greater non-economic damages.
+While various factors can influence your case, a free settlement calculator can estimate your total damages based on your economic damages.
+There is usually a correlation between higher economic damages, particularly medical expenses in the past and future, and greater non-economic damages.
 This is because more severe injuries imply greater pain and suffering.

 To get a more accurate estimate of your damages, you should consider meeting with an experienced injury lawyer.
 The lawyer can review the facts of your case and provide a valuation of your claim including both your economic and non-economic damages.